alexmurray/ubuntu-security-podcast/content/episode/episode-16.md

 ## Overview {#overview}

 Last episode for 2018!
-This week we look at CVEs in lxml, CUPS, pixman, FreeRDP & more, plus we discuss the security of home routers as evaluated by C-ITL.
+This week we look at CVEs in lxml, CUPS, pixman, FreeRDP &amp; more, plus we discuss the security of home routers as evaluated by C-ITL.

 ## This week in Ubuntu Security Updates {#this-week-in-ubuntu-security-updates}